 - Separation of buyer and user: the user of a social good may not be the one who paid for it, and vice versa.

-I’ll continue with my public transportation example to show how these characteristics apply.
-The city bus is intended for everyone, provided of course they pay the fare; no one is reasonably excluded.
-My riding the bus doesn’t diminish your ability to ride.
-The community pays for the system predominantly by through pooled funds and labor.
-I use the bus to get around, but the transit agency is the actual buyer of the bus.
+I’ll continue with my public transportation example to illustrate my definition of social goods.
+In my city I use the BART rail system to commute.
+BART is intended for everyone, provided of course they pay the fare; no one is reasonably excluded.
+My riding the train doesn’t diminish your ability to ride.
+The community pays for the system predominantly through pooled funds and labor.
+I use the train to get around, but the transit agency is the actual buyer of the train equipment.